hinata9276/FPGA_SC/README.md

 ## MATLAB coding
 THe MATLAB folder contains collection of simulation and import/export fuctions.
-- Random_function.mat -> To simulate the programming of converting list of weight to random MUX select input for MUX SUC Adder.
+- Random_function.m -> To simulate the programming of converting list of weight to random MUX select input for MUX SUC Adder.
 More info could be found in the code itself.
-- SUC_simulation_nxpx.mat -> To simulate the CNN in both binary and stochastic domains, up to 5 layers depth.
-More info could be found in the code itself.
+- SUC_simulation_nxpx.m -> To simulate the CNN in both binary and stochastic domains, up to 5 layers depth.
+- LFSR_simulation.m -> To simulate the generation of LFSR arrays, including circular shifting and permutation techniques in LFSR sharing scheme.
+- rest with .mat format is the data for "SUC_simulation_nxpx" simulation.
+*More info (code usage and functions) could be found in the code itself.

 ## C++ coding
 - updating...